mechboxes/mech/CONTRIBUTING.md

 # Or, you can run them from the main project directory like this:
 pytest -m"int"

+# To run all tests:
+pytest -m"int or not int"

 # Or, just one run int test like this (with verbose and show local variables):
 pytest -m"int" -k"provision" -v -l
 ```